tsi logo

 Identify and Quantify Smoke Hazards for Safe Reoccupation

 Urban wildfires pose significant challenges not only during the blaze but also in their aftermath.
-For Industrial Hygiene Investigators, Insurance Loss Adjusters, and Consultants conducting structural monitoring, assessing and quantifying post-fire smoke hazards is crucial to determine the safety and habitability of affected structures.
+For Industrial Hygiene Investigators, Insurance Loss Adjusters, and Consultants conducting indoor monitoring, assessing and quantifying post-fire smoke hazards is crucial to determine the safety and occupancy of affected structures.
+TSI offers tools to detect the hidden dangers of wildfire smoke inside homes and businesses, particularly after fires in the Wildland-Urban Interface (WUI).
+Our instruments help you assess aerosol contamination so that spaces are safe to reoccupy.

-When wildfires encroach upon urban areas, the combustion of residential and commercial materials—such as construction components, furnishings, vehicles, and household chemicals—produces a complex mixture of hazardous substances.
-This mixture can include particulate matter, volatile organic compounds (VOCs), polycyclic aromatic hydrocarbons (PAHs), heavy metals, and other toxicants.
+These combustion products can include particulate matter, volatile organic compounds (VOCs), polycyclic aromatic hydrocarbons (PAHs), heavy metals, and other toxic contaminants.
 These contaminants can infiltrate structures, adhering to surfaces and penetrating porous materials, leading to prolonged off-gassing and potential health risks for occupants.

 The Hard Data You Need